under-view/kmsroots/README.md

-# libunderview-renderer
+# kmsroots

 Library used to assists in building applications that require vulkan renderers.
-These renderers can display vulkan render pass final framebuffers directly to display via KMS atomic API or to one of the other linux display server clients (xcb,wayland).
-May also assists any [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) based compositors build their [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) compatible out-of-tree vulkan renderers.
+This implementation assists in displaying vulkan render pass final framebuffers either directly to display via KMS atomic API or to one of the other linux display server clients (xcb, wayland).
+May also assists any [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) based compositor build their [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) compatible out-of-tree vulkan renderers.

-**NOTE:** libunderview-renderer KMS atomic implementation will only support a single output device (i.e. kiosk).
+**NOTE:** kmsroots KMS atomic page-flip implementation will only support a single output device (useful for kiosk's).
-If more output devices required libunderview-renderer may be used in conjunction with [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots).
+If more output devices required kmsroots may be used in conjunction with [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots).

 For better dependency version control underview builds all packages required from source.
 Follow [build-underview-depends](https://github.com/under-view/build-underview-depends) repo README to get